PavelPlachky/HCLFormsJS/README.md

 * lib.js - original file
 * lib.min.js - automatically minimized file

-Call the function HclFormsJS.extend(options) with options as described below
+Call the function HCLFormsJS.extend(options) with options as described below

 ## Properties of the options parameter:
 The options parameter is a JavaScript object with the following properties